bricker0/choropleth_map/README.md

 You may pick one or two datasets to compare for this assignment.
 Download and review each before you go further in this assignment.
 What can you compare?
 Do they have enough data for the same year?
 You do not want to compare data from one indicator for the year 1990 and the other indicator with data from 2010.
 See what you can compare before you do the rest of this work

-Note: Every dataset is different!
+Note: Every SDG indicator dataset is different!

 # Open QGIS